-These Fluffy Japanese Souffle Pancakes are like eating cottony clouds, but even better with homemade whipped cream and fresh berries!
+These Fluffy Japanese Soufflé Pancakes are like eating cottony clouds, but even better with homemade whipped cream and fresh berries!
 Read my best tips in this recipe and learn how to make them perfectly.

-Japanese take pancakes to new heights.
+The Japanese take pancakes to new heights.
 Think cottony clouds of heaven that melt in your mouth!
-Have you seen Fluffy Japanese Souffle Pancakes (スフレパンケーキ) on social media or maybe even tasted when you visited Japan?
+Have you seen Fluffy Japanese Soufflé Pancakes (スフレパンケーキ) on social media?
+Or maybe you have even tasted them when you visited Japan?

-Souffle Pancakes are all about the eggs.
+Soufflé pancakes are all about the eggs.
 Egg yolks and egg whites are separated, and the whites are beaten to make the meringue.
-Just like how you would make savory and sweet souffle or chiffon cakes.
+Just like you would with savory and sweet soufflé or chiffon cakes.

-The egg whites are beaten until stiff peaks form and then are folded gently and carefully into the rest of the batter.
-The souffle pancakes are extra fluffy because the air bubbles hold their shape inside the pancake batter.
+The egg whites are beaten until stiff peaks form and then folded gently and carefully into the rest of the batter.
+The soufflé pancakes are extra fluffy because the air bubbles hold their shape inside the pancake batter.